Compliance and Ethics Training FAQ

 Can I take the training in a different way (not online)?

 Yes!
 We have a variety of ways for you to take your training.
 We prefer employees to complete their required training online because it allows you to receive credit faster.
-But if you can’t take the training online, please contact the Training Program Manager for alternative methods.
+But if you can’t take the training online or prefer not to, please contact the Compliance Training Program Manager for alternative methods.

-Regardless of the method used to take the training, an employee must show that they understand the basic concepts contained in the compliance training by completing a short quiz.
-If you do not take your training online, University Compliance Services must receive a completed quiz.
-We will grade the quiz and you must score at least 80% in order for you to receive credit.
-Credit for the course must be updated manually, which can mean a delay of several weeks.
+Regardless of the method used to take the training, an employee must complete a short quiz to show that they understand the basic concepts contained in the compliance training.
+You will be responsible for completing the quiz, sending it to University Risk and Compliance Services (URCS), and then URCS will grade it.
+If you score at least 80% you will receive credit in UTLearn.
+Credit for the course must be updated manually, which can mean a significant delay.

-If you need additional assistance, please contact the Training Program Manager.
+If you need additional assistance, please contact the Compliance Training Program Manager.

 I’m just a temporary employee/contractor/volunteer.
-Do I still have to take this?
+Do I still have to take compliance training?

 There may be additional training required by your department or because of the work you are doing on campus.
-Check with your supervisor if you sre not sure.
+Check with your supervisor if you are not sure which classes you need to take.

 If you are no longer with the university and are still receiving notifications to take training, please contact your previous supervisor, Human Resources (for staff) at 512-471-4772, or the Provost’s Office (for faculty) at 512-471-4363.
 Your appointment information in Workday may need to be updated.